m-krastev/subspell/README.md

 2. Implement the `ModelProvider` interface
 3. Update the `_get_provider` method in `SpellChecker` class

+### Continuous Integration

+The project uses GitHub Actions for continuous integration:

+- Builds executables for Windows, macOS, and Linux
+- Creates GitHub releases when tags are pushed
+- Runs on every push to main and pull request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details